Freely-Given-org/ESFM/ESFMspec.md

-The ESFM method also allows words to be connected to other verses, e.g., if a word appears in v6, but is elided in the original language in v7 yet is necessary in the translation, it doesn't matter to this system that the OrigLine number links to a word in the previous verse.
+The ESFM method also allows words to be connected to other verses, e.g., if a word appears in v6, but is elided in the original language in v7 yet is necessary in the translation, it doesn’t matter to this system that the OrigLine number links to a word in the previous verse.
-(It's up to the UI whether or not to display that information.)
+(It’s up to the UI whether or not to display that information.)

 The above example shows one original language word being translated as three words.
 Of course, the one-to-one example is trivial.
 What about multiple original words translated as a single word?
-If your language had a word _asara_ for "wild honey" (John the Baptist's food from Mark 1:6), then ESFM:
+If your language had a word _asara_ for "wild honey" (John the Baptist’s food from Mark 1:6), then ESFM:

 ```
-\w asara¦12345\w*
+asara¦12345
 ```

 might point to: